Exawind/amr-wind/docs/sphinx/user/inputs_Actuator.rst

 Additional input parameters are ``transport.passive_scalar_laminar_schmidt`` and ``transport.passive_scalar_turbulent_schmidt`` to set the diffusion of the passive scalar.
-This can be combined with the ``FieldRefinement`` criteria for mesh adapatation:
+This can be combined with the ``FieldRefinement`` criteria for mesh adaptation:

 .. code-block:: console